Present Continuous Tense: Definition, Structure, Rule, Examples, Exercises

 Key Highlights

 The present continuous tense is one of the most commonly used tenses in English, helping us talk about actions that are happening at the moment or ongoing.
-Let’s break it down into simple parts: definition, structure, rules, examples, and engaging exercises.
+Let’s learn about Present Continuous Tense: Definition, Structure, Rules, Examples, and Exercises in a simple and clear way.

 Check out - How to Improve TOEFL iBT® Reading Skills